Arizona Model Cropdusters Club Flying Field Guidelines

 H. Helicopter pilots will be able to fly fifteen (15) minutes out of every hour.
 There will be no airplanes flown during the time helicopters are being flown.

-I. All radio control airplanes and helicopters must be flown west of the berm next to the soccer field, and north of the two large poles that are on the southwest side of the field.
-Do not fly over office or farm yard area.
-(Gliders are exempt from this guideline after reaching flying altitude)
+I. All radio control airplanes and helicopters must be flown north of the water ditch and west of the white tank on the East end.
+(Gliders are exempt from this guideline after reaching flying altitude) .
+All flying to be 400 ft, or less agl.

 J. Nitro and gas engines will be started with the aid of an assistant.
 NO EXCEPTIONS!